palexander/dreamback/README.md

 ## Using Dreamback is easy:

-1. Create a user on dreamhost to schedule your backups
+1. Create a user on dreamhost to manage your backups
 2. Log in with your new user
 3. `gem install dreamback`
 4. `dreamback`